-Some of the most popular orchid plants among home growers are Dendrobium orchids These showy flowers are relatively easy to grow, with a central long stem and an attractive spray of flowers that can last up to four weeks.
+Some of the most popular orchid plants among home growers are Dendrobium orchids.
+These showy flowers are relatively easy to grow, with a long central stem and an attractive spray of flowers that can last up to four weeks.

 There are many Dendrobium varieties, and each one has slightly different growing conditions.
 Luckily, with all the types of Dendrobium orchids to choose from, there is likely to be one that fits your home environment perfectly.

 Dendrobium is sort of the catch-all of orchid species.
 When you look for Dendrobium orchid info, you can find whole books devoted to each of the different types of Dendrobium orchids that can fall into this category.
 In general, you can separate them into a few different groups.